tobiaswjohn/RDFuzz/README.md

-# Supplementary Material for Paper "Language-Based Testing for Knowledge Graphs"
+# Fuzzing of RDF Software

-This repository contains the code for generating random RDF-TTL files and OWL-EL ontologies using [ISLa](https://github.com/rindPHI/isla), a test oracle common for RDF-TTL parsers and OWL-EL reasoners and the test cases and found anomalies documented in the paper.
+this repository contains the code for generating random OWL ontologies and turtle files using [ISLa](https://github.com/rindPHI/isla)

+## Supplementary Material for Paper "Language-Based Testing for Knowledge Graphs"
+All files related to our paper can be found on branch _ESWC_

 ## Structure of Repostitory
  - ISLaResources: contains environment to run ISLa and grammars and scripts to call generate test files
  - api_tester: contains java files that call tools and classify and document anomalies
- - found_anomalies: folder that saves test runs and contains found anomalies (in sub-folders)
- - found_bugs: the indentified bugs that are mentioned in the paper

-## Results Discussed in Paper
-- the test cases and found anomalies for the RDF-TTL campaign are in folder [found_anomalies/turtle_parsers/rdfuzz/test_run_2024_11_30_10_14](found_anomalies/turtle_parsers/rdfuzz/test_run_2024_11_30_10_14)
-- the test cases and found anomalies for the OWL-EL campaign, as well as the anomalies classified as discussed in the paper are in folder [found_anomalies/el_reasoners/rdfuzz/test_run_2024_11_29_15_17](found_anomalies/el_reasoners/rdfuzz/test_run_2024_11_29_15_17)

 ## Usage
 ### Usage using Docker (Recommended)